 Gold and Silver kiosks were separated into two large rows, and players were able to choose which version they wanted to try.
 Playtime was limited to around 10 minutes.

-- The intro to the game was fairly similar to the final version, with Pikachu running, Jigglypuff singing, Lapras Surfing, and Charizard sptting fire.
+- The intro to the game was fairly similar to the final version, with Pikachu running, Jigglypuff singing, Lapras Surfing, and Charizard spitting fire.

 - The first town in the demo was not named in personal accounts, but images of it resemble a larger, revised version of Silent Hills.
-It consisted of the player's house, Oak's lab, and a Pokémon Center.
+It consisted of the player's house, Oak's lab, a Pokémon Center, and one additional house.
 Players could meet the rival, watch a news story about Professor Oak, and leave the town by going west.
 The first route had Pidgey, Rattata, Pikachu, Marill, Sunflora, Ledyba, Hoppip, and Girafarig in the grass.

 - The next area was a forest dungeon, similar to Ilex Forest.
 Caterpie and Metapod could be found in the grass.
 Various trainers could be fought in this area; each trainer had either Paras, Snorlax, Clefairy, Meowth, or Slowking.
 Trainers were given individual names, like in the final, and their trainer classes included Bug Catcher, Lass, Schoolboy, and Beauty.

-- There is a gate at the end of the forest (perhaps the building with "GATE" above its doors, seen in screenshots) and the rival stands in front of it.
+- There is a gate at the end of the forest (perhaps a building with "GATE" above its doors, similar to those seen in screenshots) and the rival stands in front of it.
 If the player talks to the rival, the demo ends.

 - According to visitor accounts, night and day had been implemented, along with Pokémon encountered only at night, and the real time clock also was functioning.
-When the event lasted into the evening, players returned to the game demo to find new Pokémon.
+When the event lasted into the evening, players returned to the game demo to find new night-exclusive Pokémon.

 Battles were briefly showcased in surviving footage.
 Most of the battle interface is the same as the final.